 I purchased an assortment of collections of US history primary sources called Researching American History (found at Rainbow Resource Center) for the kids to use in their research.
 I don’t expect my 4th grader to pull from multiple sources, but for the older kids, I have asked for at least 4 sources per project.
 This culminated in National History Day projects (which they entered in the contest through their enrichment school) that took them all to the state competition.

-I’ve assigned US history books (biographies, autobiographies, novels and picture books) for them to read independently, and they will present their findings (travel brochures, PowerPoint presentations, reports, posters, comic books, movie trailers, plays) to each other every 2-3 weeks.
-We will also play Timeline regularly to help us cement a mental timeline.
-We have a list of US history movies to watch.
-My older two will participate in National History Day in the spring.
+I assigned US history books (biographies, autobiographies, novels and picture books) for them to read independently, and they will presented their findings (travel brochures, PowerPoint presentations, reports, posters, comic books, movie trailers, plays) to each other every 2-3 weeks.
+This worked to varying effect… like all kids, they were not always the most gracious audience.

-Shakespeare: This year we will read The Winter’s Tale.
+Shakespeare: This year we read The Winter’s Tale.
 It’s one of my favorite Shakespeare plays and seems to flirt the line between tragedy and comedy.
 It covers serious ideas of betrayal, suspicion and grudge-holding, but it has a happy ending.
 Something for everyone.

 Independent Reading: A significant portion of my younger kids’ literature will be historical reading, including Phoebe the Spy, Little Britches, Steve Sheinkin’s The Notorious Benedict Arnold, The Port Chicago 50, King George: What was his problem, Lincoln’s Grave Robbers, and Most Dangerous; the Little House on the Prairie series, Elswyth Thane’s Williamsburg series, Elijah of Buxton and The Watsons Go to Birmingham by Christopher Paul Curtis, and Gary D. Schmidt’s The Wednesday Wars and Okay for Now.